Is Ancestry DNA Worth it? How my results surprised me

 More Interesting Than My Results

-Perhaps even interesting than my actual results is that fact that Ancestry says that I have 0% Native American DNA.
+Perhaps even interesting than my actual results is the fact that Ancestry says that I have 0% Native American DNA.
 0%!!
 I’ve been telling people my entire life that I was part NATIVE AMERICAN.
 I texted my family and my aunt with the big news of our Scandinavian ancestry.
 I dropped a bomb on our roots.

 My brother joked about me being illegitimate.
 He said he was going to get a test too so we can compare the results.
 But I can imagine the kinds of family issues that these test results could conjure up.